ameliakuang/LLM-Game-Playing-Agents/README.md

 # cs224n_LLM_agent

-This repository contains the code for the Pong AI that uses Large Language Models (LLMs) as the policy and value function.
-The code is written in Python and uses the Trace (OptoPrime) library for optimization.
+This repository contains code that uses Trace LLM optimizers (OptoPrime) to optimize python policies to play Atari games.

-**Setup**
+## Setup

-1. Create a `.env` file in the root directory of the repository with the following environment variables set:
+Create a `.env` file in the root directory of the repository with the following environment variables set:
 ```
 TRACE_CUSTOMLLM_MODEL=xxxxx
 TRACE_CUSTOMLLM_URL=xxxxx